As per research conducted by the Solar Technical Assistance Team (STAT), the productive life of a solar panel degrades at the rate of 0.5% every year.

 Seasoned solar panel system users know its ins and outs.
 This generally means they know all about installing solar panels, wires, connectors, and cables.
 Plus, you need not use a panel cover if your area does not experience unbearably high temperatures.

 However, if you’re new to the game and living in hot and humid conditions, shielding your solar panels with a covering is best.
-This will not only prevent overheating issues but also grant you peace of mind so you won’t be caught off-guard in case of an unpleasant situation.
+This will prevent overheating issues and grant you peace of mind so you won’t be caught off-guard in an unpleasant situation.

 Extremes of Temperature

-A lot of people cover their solar panels full-time if they live in regions that experience extremes of temperature throughout the year.
+Many people cover their solar panels full-time if they live in regions that experience temperature extremes throughout the year.
 This can also be the case if the area experiences highly unpredictable weather conditions.

 When Not to Use Solar Panel Protective Covers